Supreme Court, investigators force Trump and his children on the defensive on multiple fronts

 The criminal inquiry by James and the Manhattan District Attorney’s Office is investigating whether Trump’s company broke the law by claiming wildly different valuations for properties to business partners and tax authorities.
 Experts say such cases are traditionally very difficult for prosecutors to prove.

 James’s civil case is focused on similar allegations and may be easier to prove.
-In that case, James has already deposed Eric Trump and is pushing to depose Donald Trump Jr. and Ivanka Trump as well.
+In that case, James has already deposed Eric Trump and is pushing to depose Donald Trump Jr. and Ivanka Trump, as well.
 In her filing Tuesday, James took direct aim at the siblings’ roles in what she alleges was a scheme to pass misleading information to banks, insurers and tax authorities to save the company millions of dollars in costs and taxes.

 Eric Trump, in his deposition, invoked the Fifth Amendment right against self-incrimination more than 500 times.
 Court filings show he was closely involved in pursuing tax easements for Trump’s Seven Springs estate and his Westchester golf club, both outside New York City.